-In Tarrant County, police are searching for an individual who is suspected of committing over a dozen armed robberies throughout the county.
+Feb.
+9, 2021, In Tarrant County, police are searching for a serial robber who is suspected of committing over a dozen armed robberies throughout the county.
 Arlington police state that in the cities of Arlington, Mansfield, and Fort Worth, there has been a man seen robbing restaurants, retail stores, and individuals at gunpoint.
-Arlington Police is continuing to collect images of the suspect in hopes of sharing them to social media and giving the public more information in regards to who the perpetrator is, and where he might be located.
+Arlington Police is continuing to collect images of the suspect in hopes of sharing them on social media and giving the public more information in regards to who the perpetrator is, and where he might be located.

 There is a $2,500 reward for anyone who can provide authorities with information that leads to the arrest of the suspect.
 If you or anyone you know has info that can contribute to taking this serial robber off the streets, you are urged to call Crime Stoppers of Tarrant County at 817-469-8477.